What follows is a work in progress, but I thought it might be interesting to show a little of what goes on in the Steam Cat Labs.

 Next stop, the ironing board:

 That's my handy-dandy steam generator iron in the background.
-You can see that the frame looks pretty ugly.
+You can see that the hat frame looks pretty ugly.
 Those discoloration spots are mostly glue.
-But I needed to reshape that frame just a bit, so I used the iron, the tailor's ham, and a pressing cloth.
+But I needed to reshape it just a bit, so I used the iron, the tailor's ham, and a pressing cloth.

 When that job was finished, I let the frame dry for a few minutes and then cut more wire and glued it in: